squinnie/Millennial/_posts/2018-05-05-uni-vs-apprenticeship.md

 image: uni-vs-apprenticeship.jpg
 ---

 As you might have guessed from the title - I haven’t followed the traditional route when it comes to my education or my career.
-I’m am Apprentice Software Engineer at Kainos, a Belfast based, digital technology company.
+I’m an Apprentice Software Engineer at Kainos, a Belfast based, digital technology company.
 I started back in September 2017 and in the months that I’ve been at Kainos, I’ve realised how grateful I am for trusting my gut and not going to University as a full-time student.

+I do want to highlight though, that this blog post isn't about convincing people that full time university is 'bad' just because I didn't go down that route; nor is this blog about bragging that I have a job most 19-year-olds wouldn't find themselves in.
+It's just going to explain why an apprenticeship was right for me personally.
+If you think it would suit you too, or if you have any questions, then you can feel free to <a href="http://squinnie.com//pages/contact.html">get in touch with me.<a>

 Just like a lot of other 18-year-olds right now, last year I was busy sorting out my university applications; I struggled to pick any particular course because I didn’t exactly know what I wanted to do.